JDVPREDDY/nd131-openvino-fundamentals-project-starter/WRITEUP.md

 ``` python main.py -i resources/Pedestrian_Detect_2_1_1.mp4 -m intel/person-detection-retail-0013/FP16/person-detection-retail-0013.xml -l /opt/intel/openvino/deployment_tools/inference_engine/lib/intel64/libcpu_extension_sse4.so -d CPU -pt 0.6 | ffmpeg -v warning -f rawvideo -pixel_format bgr24 -video_size 768x432 -framerate 24 -i - http://0.0.0.0:3004/fac.ffm
 ```

+Results Discussion:
+average infrenece time is 66ms.

+The model also worked when using models - 2,3 but the number of persons counted is +/- 1.
+So I have decoded to go ahead with this pre-converted model by Intel.
+To rund models 2,3 just change the path of .xml file specfied in that section below.

 ## Explaining Custom Layers

 The process behind converting custom layers involves regesterig cumstom layers as extensions to the model optimizer.
 We can allow to calculate the output of these custom layers in the original framework.
 For caffe model we may also need to specify the output size.